kubealex/event-driven-automation/assets/use-cases/kafka.md

 ### Testing the Kafka integration

-A script in the [utilskafka directory](./utils/kafka/) allows to connect to a _--host_ (defaults to localhost) on port 9092 and send a test message to trigger automation
+A script in the [utils directory](./utils/) allows to connect to a _--host_ (defaults to localhost) on port 9092 and send a test message to trigger automation

+    cd utils/
-    python3 utilskafka/kafka-sender.py --host MY_KAFKA_HOST
+    python3 kafka-sender.py --host MY_KAFKA_HOST